 - Show Within a Show: The very end of the episode indicates that this was an ISN Special Documentary, with the implication that the entire show might have been as well.

-- Shrouded in Myth: Sheridan's hoping to invoke this, and as seen in the last season, seems to have been successful for better or worse.
+- Shrouded in Myth: Sheridan's hoping to invoke this, and as seen in the last season and in Season 4 finale, seems to have been successful for better or worse.

 - To Absent Friends: Londo, G'Kar, Marcus, and Lennier.